-As good as the Hyundai Sonata has gotten, though, can it match the wildly popular Nissan Altima, which has earned consistent high marks throughout its lengthy history?
+As good as the Hyundai Sonata has gotten, though, can it match the wildly popular Nissan Altima, which has earned consistently high marks throughout its lengthy history?

 What the Nissan Altima Gets Right

-Strong acceleration, excellent fuel economy, quality interior materials, intuitive controls and a composed ride: What more can a family sedan offer?
-The Altima has been redesigned for 2013, further enhancing its established appeal.
+Strong acceleration, excellent fuel economy, quality interior materials, intuitive controls and a composed ride: what more can a family sedan offer?
+Nissan redesigned the Altima in 2013, further enhancing its established appeal.
 The base 2.5-liter four-cylinder engine has 180 horsepower; an optional 3.5-liter V6 produces 270 horsepower.
 All Altimas have continuously variable transmissions that contribute to EPA ratings of up to 38 mpg on the highway.

 What the Hyundai Sonata Gets Right

-The Hyundai Sonata has become a segment leader, and should it be.
-It's comfortable, offers a confident drive and has many standard features that are available only as options on many competitive models.
-All Sonatas now have standard six-speed automatic transmissions.
+The Hyundai Sonata has become a segment leader, and it should be.
+It's comfortable, offers a confident drive and has many standard features that are available only as options on competing models.
+All Sonatas have standard six-speed automatic transmissions.
 Base models feature 2.4-liter engines with 198 horsepower; a turbocharged variant makes 274 horsepower.
 Mileage estimates vary from 22 mpg city to 36 mpg highway.
 Hyundai has faced recent recalls, but it offers an industry-best 10-year/100,000 powertrain warranty.

 So is the Sonata a better choice than the Altima?

 Hyundai's dramatic turnaround has many automotive journalists and buyers rethinking their previous opinions.
 And while there still may be some skeptics, there's a reason Hyundai has done so well in recent years.

 It may not have the exact same level of performance as the V6 Altima, but the Sonata's polish, warranty and superior pricing give it the nod.